Home Product Download News Faq Forums About

 How does Adaptive Modeler differ from other trading software?

-Is there a more professional version?
+Is there a Professional Edition?

 Is Adaptive Modeler Open Source?